 Once you finish the lesson, create a question set with SMART Response assessment software to evaluate learning more formally.
-You can feel confident that the students have answered in the way that they intended, because they can verify and change their self-paced responses directly.
+You can feel confident that the students have answered the way they intended, because they can verify and change their self-paced responses directly.

 Teachers can easily add creativity to questions by combining text with images to make questions more dynamic.
-The SMART Response system comes with SMART Notebook[TM] collaborative learning software and offers 6,000 learning objects that you can add to quizzes.
+The SMART Response system comes with SMART Notebook[®] collaborative learning software, and offers 6,000 learning objects that you can add to quizzes.